 THE LAST WORD

 “The Volvo Penta D13 engines are working great.
 We’ve caught a lot of marlin this year, as many as last year, and our guests are happy.
-The owner of Western Branch Diesel is very supportive of me, as well as the charter-fishing community in North Carolina.
+Western Branch Diesel is very supportive of me, as well as the charter-fishing community in North Carolina.
 There is nobody better to work with in the area.”

 Steve “Creature” Coulter, Owner, Sea Creature